elmar-hinz/Ext/README.md

 In a typical vagrant development environments you run TYPO3 in virtual machines, while you edit the code directly on the host, that is mounted into the machines.
-In example only the folder typ3conf is accessible from the hostside.
+In example only the folder typ3conf is accessible from the host's side.
 In that case you still can use ext to upload your extensions without having a TYPO3 installed on the host itself.